PixelVLA: Advancing Pixel-level Understanding in Vision-Language-Action Model: Introduction

 \section{Introduction}

-Traditional robotic policy learning methods (\cite{brohan2022rt, liang2024never, chi2023diffusion}) rely heavily on task-specific demonstration datasets (\cite{james2020rlbench, liu2023libero}), which limits their ability to generalize to out-of-distribution (OOD) tasks.
+Traditional robotic policy learning methods (\cite{brohan2022rt, liang2024never, chi2023diffusion,WM_Survey}) rely heavily on task-specific demonstration datasets (\cite{james2020rlbench, liu2023libero}), which limits their ability to generalize to out-of-distribution (OOD) tasks.
 In contrast, vision-language-action models (VLAs) (\cite{rt22023arxiv, kim2024openvla, black2024pi_0}) leverage large-scale robot datasets together with pre-trained vision-language models (VLMs), achieving stronger generalization and instruction-following capabilities.
 For example, RT-2 (\cite{rt22023arxiv}) integrates internet-scale VLMs with robotic control, enabling semantic reasoning and manipulation of novel objects.
 Similarly, OpenVLA (\cite{kim2024openvla}) leverages Prismatic VLM (\cite{karamcheti2024prismatic}) as backbone to conduct large-scale training on the OXE dataset (\cite{o2024open}), leading to significant improvement in OOD generalization.

-Despite recent progress, as shown in Fig.~\ref{fig: motivation} (a), most VLAs (\cite{kim2024openvla, yang2025instructvla, shi2025memoryvla}) inherit from VLMs that process observations only at the image level, lacking fine-grained pixel-level understanding.
+Despite recent progress, as shown in Fig.~\ref{fig: motivation} (a), most VLAs (\cite{kim2024openvla, han2026seqwalker, shi2025memoryvla}) inherit from VLMs that process observations only at the image level, lacking fine-grained pixel-level understanding.
 This gap limits spatial reasoning and weakens OOD generalization.
-Pixel-level comprehension, in contrast, enables precise object perception and richer spatial awareness, key for robust manipulation in diverse environments.
+In contrast, pixel-level comprehension has already been successfully validated in VLMs (\cite{ren2024pixellm, zhang2024omg}) and enables precise object perception and richer spatial awareness, which are key for robust manipulation in diverse environments.
 The second limitation lies in prompting.
-Most VLAs depend solely on textual instructions, which overlook subtle visual cues and constrain multimodal human–robot interaction (\cite{jiang2023vima, zheng2024tracevla}).
+Most VLAs depend solely on textual instructions, which overlook subtle visual cues and constrain spatial awareness (\cite{ranasinghe2024learning}) and multimodal human–robot interaction (\cite{jiang2023vima, zheng2024tracevla,li2026comprehensive}).
 To explore visual prompting in VLAs, TraceVLA (\cite{zheng2024tracevla}) improves spatial-temporal awareness with visual traces, and LLaRA (\cite{li2024llara}) encodes object locations within textual prompts to enhance region-level understanding.
-Nevertheless, these approaches still face challenges in achieving fine-grained pixel-level understanding and effectively integrating diverse multimodal prompts (\emph{e.g.}, points, lines, regions, masks) (\cite{jiang2023vima, wu2024visual, dong2024continually}).
+Nevertheless, these approaches still face challenges in achieving fine-grained pixel-level understanding and effectively integrating diverse multimodal prompts (\emph{e.g.}, points, lines, regions, masks) (\cite{wu2024visual,dong2024continually}).